Stop automating chaos: fix the process first | InkLock

 What does a successfully handled lead look like?
 If nobody can answer that clearly, the automation has no finish line.
 It will fire indefinitely into nothing.

-Before we touch a single automation in a client's account, we do this: we map the process on paper.
+Before we touch a single automation in a client's account, we do this.
+We map the process on paper.
 Not in GoHighLevel, not in a workflow builder.
 On paper, or in a Google Doc, in plain language.
 What happens first?
 What triggers the next step?
 Who is responsible at each stage?
 What does the contact receive, and when?

 Once that document exists and the team agrees on it, building the automation is fast.
 Usually a few hours.
 The weeks of work go into the process design, not the technical build.